-The last luminary, Christian Doppler (1803-53), whom I’ll discuss in these two posts on astronomy, appears to have left the least significant mark on Prague of the four men I highlighted, though oddly rivals Einstein as perhaps the most famous name of all.
-Where would “Doppler Radar Weather” – so prominent on local television news in the United States (and lots of other countries) – be without the man who first recognized the “Doppler Effect” that made it all possible?
+The last luminary, Christian Doppler (1803-53), whom I’ll discuss in these two posts on astronomy appears to have left the least significant mark on Prague of the four, though oddly rivals Einstein as perhaps the most famous name of all.
+Where would “Doppler Radar Weather” – so prominent on local television news in the United States – be without the man who first recognized the “Doppler Effect” that made it all possible?

 From what I remember of the Doppler Effect from high school physics, it can be summarized like this: the measure of a wave’s frequency depends on both the speed of the observer and the speed of what he or she is measuring.
 It can be applied to both sound and light waves.
 With sound, you actually hear the Doppler Effect in the change of pitch as a police or ambulance siren approaches and then moves away.
 With light, it can be seen with stars and other celestial objects to determine whether they are moving toward or away from us, and at what speed.
 (I’m not sure exactly how it works with television weather.)

 I actually had no idea that Doppler had spent any time in Prague at all – and I wonder how many people living here know anything about him either.
 I was walking home one night from an Irish pub in the center of town – the James Joyce at U Obecního dvora 4 – and saw a memorial plaque on the side of a house across the street.
 I took a closer look and it was Doppler’s.
 It reads simply that he lived in this house -- quite a nice place by the way -- from 1843-47.

-I’ll wrap up this post with possibly the most convincing argument of all that Prague could credibly lay claim to being the home of modern astronomy, and it has nothing at all to do with actual astronomers.
+I’ll wrap up this post with possibly the most convincing argument of all that Prague could credibly lay claim to being the home of modern astronomy, and it has nothing to do with actual astronomers.